FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/trk.md

 **\[TRK = { ALL
 | NO | SUMMARY | <u>UNDEFINED</u>}\]**

-Specification of how much detail <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> provides Sentinel about transfers with a partner. <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> sends detail about the transfers in the form of tracked instances.
+Specification of how much detail {{< TransferCFT/componentshortname  >}} provides Sentinel about transfers with a partner. {{< TransferCFT/componentshortname  >}} sends detail about the transfers in the form of tracked instances.
 The possible values of this parameter include:

 -   NO: The monitor